-Nurse Advice Line:
+Nurse advice line:

 Toll-free telephonic coaching and nurse advice from trained clinicians.
 The nurse advice line is available 24 hours a day, 7 days a week for assistance with health-related questions.
-The nurse advice line phone number is located on your member ID card or you can call member services and be transferred.
+You can reach the nurse advice line via the phone number on your member ID card, or by calling Member Services (phone